DawoodKhan5218/CredSniper/README.md

-Perfect 😎 — I’ll rewrite your full CredSniper README in a clean, beginner-friendly GitHub style, using icons + headings for every section.
-This will be ready to paste directly into GitHub.

-Here’s the complete version:

----

 # 🔐 CredSniper v3.0

+CredSniper is an Advance Level **ESP8266 Wi‑Fi security assessment tool** designed to help users learn how wireless attacks work and why Wi‑Fi security matters.

 ![image](https://iili.io/fZQSlIt.md.png)

 ---

 ## 📖 What is CredSniper?

-CredSniper is a beginner-friendly ESP8266 Wi‑Fi security testing tool.
+CredSniper is a standalone project that runs entirely on an **ESP8266 NodeMCU**.
-It helps you **learn how Wi‑Fi security works** and understand wireless attack simulations in a safe environment.
+It creates a Wi‑Fi access point with a **web‑based control panel** where different Wi‑Fi attack simulations can be tested in a controlled and authorized environment.

+This tool focuses on **education, learning, and security awareness**.

 ---

 ## ✨ Features

-### 🎣 Evil Twin
+### 🎭 Evil Twin Attacks
-Fake Wi‑Fi login portals to demonstrate credential risks.
+Create fake Wi‑Fi access points with realistic login pages to demonstrate how users can be tricked into entering credentials.

+---

-### 💣 Deauthentication Attack
+### 💣 Deauthentication Attacks
-Simulate Wi‑Fi client disconnections for learning purposes.
+Disconnect devices from a Wi‑Fi network to study reconnection behavior and wireless security weaknesses.

+---

 ### 📡 Beacon Spam
-Flood the environment with fake SSIDs to understand wireless behavior.

-### 🖥️ Web Control Panel
-Control and monitor attacks through a simple browser interface.
+Create multiple fake Wi‑Fi networks (SSIDs) to simulate crowded wireless environments and RF stress testing.

 ---

+### 🖥️ Web Interface
+Control all features through a clean and simple browser‑based dashboard without using serial commands.

+---

+### 🔑 Credential Capture
+Save submitted login attempts locally on the device for educational analysis and awareness training.

+---

+### 📶 Network Scanning
+Scan and display nearby Wi‑Fi networks to understand signal strength, channels, and visibility.

+---

+### 🧩 Custom HTML Upload
+Upload your own custom HTML pages for captive portals and fully customize fake login designs.

+---

 ## 🔌 Hardware Requirements

-### 🛠️ ESP8266 Board
-NodeMCU ESP‑12E / ESP‑12F
+- ESP8266 NodeMCU (ESP‑12E / ESP‑12F)

-### 🔌 USB Cable
-For power and flashing the board.

-### 📡 Optional
+- Micro‑USB cable
-External Wi‑Fi antenna (for lab testing)
+- Optional: External Wi‑Fi antenna (for lab testing)

 ---

 ## 💻 Software Requirements

-### 🖥️ Arduino IDE
+- Arduino IDE
-To compile and upload the firmware.

-### 📦 ESP8266 Board Package
+- ESP8266 Board Package
-Install via Arduino Boards Manager.

-### 🔧 USB Drivers
-CH340 / CP210x, depending on your board.
+- USB driver (CH340 / CP210x)

 ---